kylebarron/parquet-wasm/README.md

 | `parquet-wasm/node2`         | `parquet2` and `arrow2` | Node build, to be used with `require` in NodeJS         |
 | `parquet-wasm/web2`          | `parquet2` and `arrow2` | ESM, to be used directly from the Web as an ES Module   |

+Note that when using the `/web` and `/web2` bundles, the default export must be awaited.
+See [here](https://rustwasm.github.io/docs/wasm-bindgen/examples/without-a-bundler.html) for an example.

 ### `parquet` API

 This implementation uses the [`arrow`](https://crates.io/crates/arrow) and [`parquet`]() Rust crates.